dani139/chatwithoats/README.md

 ## Future

-make sure web_search works, and also speech.
+put back .env, get key from there. remove from repo also backwards. fix the bug, maybe not pased from docker or something. make sure web_search works, and also speech.

 add user login, have flow withouth gmail. but maybe impl together with gmail oath.

+linking of portal user with whatsahh phone number

+having object for whatsapp conversation, so also has chat config, but also has silent mode and maybe more.

 implement database idea
 implement ui elements idea

+consider implemeting farmer idea, where all primitives can be used with ai, and chat has full context of actions and history.